Thanatisia/home-lab-docker/services/filebrowser/README.md

     - Edit your docker-compose accordingly
         + Mount serving directory to '/srv'
         + Mount data directory to '/data'
+    - Note
+        + All mounted files must be created/must exist before you startup the service, otherwise the service will create them for you and there will be issues

 - Starting up
     3. Check your docker-compose